 Our five Schools of Study engage in world leading research.
-You can find out more about activities in our Schools on our Faculty information pages.
+You can find out more about the courses taught and activities taking place in our Schools on our Faculty information pages.

 - School of Biological Sciences

 - School of Computing Sciences

 - School of Chemistry, Pharmacy and Pharmacology

 - School of Engineering, Mathematics and Physics

 - School of Environmental Sciences